-- R103 (2014: R98) per day or part of a day for incidental costs - R335 (2014: R319) per day or part of a day for meals and incidental costs.
-Where an allowance is paid to an employee to cover the cost of accommodation, meals and incidental costs, the employee has to prove the expense incurred while away on business, which is limited to the allowance received.
+- R109 (2015: R103) per day or part of a day for incidental costs - R353 (2015: R335) per day or part of a day for meals and incidental costs.
+Where an allowance is paid to an employee to cover accommodation, meals and incidental costs, the employee has to prove the expense incurred while away on business, which is limited to the allowance received.